KEINOS/Practice_GitHub_Action-PHP_BOX3/README.md

 ## Workflow

-Once a commit is `push`ed or `Pull Request`ed GitHub will run [the workflow](https://github.com/KEINOS/Practice_GitHub_Action-PHP_BOX3/blob/master/.github/workflows/php-win.yml) which does the following:
+Once a commit is pushed or pull requested GitHub will run [the workflow](https://github.com/KEINOS/Practice_GitHub_Action-PHP_BOX3/blob/master/.github/workflows/php-win.yml) which does the following:

 1. Boots the following virtual environment as a runner.
     - `windows-latest` as Windows Server 2019